 - Tim Leigh, a JEA manager of customer solutions, prepared a July 1, 2019 presentation stating JEA could realize between \$500 million and \$1.2 billion in value (a combination of cost savings and revenue) from a digital electric grid.
 The Committee found no evidence JEA provided this information to McKinsey, or that the Scenario 2 projection adequately accounted for the value of a digital grid. - McKinsey prepared a "2030 Strategy" for JEA after the May 2019 Board meeting.
 It identifies "core growth" opportunities for JEA, including utilitymanaged distributed generation programs, electrifying the Port of Jacksonville and installing residential storage technology.
 Michael Brost testified the 2030 Strategy identified "a lot of good stuff" JEA could do without privatizing. - Michael Brost and Steve McInall both stated the City Council could grant JEA a franchise to provide natural gas to customers within JEA's service area.
 (TECO currently has the natural gas franchise.
 JEA purchases natural gas from TECO and then resells it to JEA customers.) - Messrs.
-Brost, McInall and McElroy told the Committee that implementing a demand rate at JEA could help stop rooftop solar from eroding JEA's electric sales.
-A demand rate could allow customers to pay less for using electricity when demand is low.
+Brost, McInall and McElroy believe implementing a demand rate, which allows customers to pay less when the using electricity when demand is low.158 A demand rate would help stop rooftop solar from eroding JEA's electric sales.
 Mr. McInall testified McKinsey did not factor the demand rate opportunity into its Scenario 2 analysis. - Mike Hightower told the Committee that "nobody believed" the doom and gloom narrative, which was intended to scare JEA employees and unions into supporting Scenario 3 (privatization).

-&lt;sup>158 Mr. Brost explained that demand rate "properly aligns revenues with costs; fixed and variable."
+158 Mr. Brost explained that demand rate "properly aligns revenues with costs; fixed and variable."